-Currently this lake has some of the best pricing I have seen.
-Specifically, we have a main channel lot with long range views available for $79,900.
+Currently this lake has the best pricing in the area.
+Specifically, we have a dockable main channel lot with long range views available for $68,900.

 Locals often refer to the lake simply as “Lake Lookout” and find it to be the least crowded lake in the area.
 One of the reasons for this is that duke energy who owns all the lakes in our area still owns a large portion of the 37 mile shoreline.
 Another 450 acres bordering the Lake is owned by the Riverbend County Park.
 This park on the northwest end of the lake features.

 River Bend Park